illusion12321/orchestrate-php/README.md

 $object->listRefs();

-// get array of the results (KeyValue objects)
+// get array of the results (Ref objects)
 $object->getResults();

 // or go ahead and iterate over the results directly